mattshoe/stratify/README.md

 ```

 ### PropertyPatternStrategy
-Defines a `Strategy` whose processors will receive all instances of any `KSPropertyDeclaration` nodes whose name matches
-the given pattern.
+Defines a `Strategy` whose processors will receive all instances of `KSPropertyDeclaration` nodes whose name matches the given pattern.
 ```kotlin
 PropertyPatternStrategy(
     pattern = ".*SomeProperty",